 So we’ve detailed all of the candle making supplies available, but let’s take a moment to break down the four different types of candle making wax.
-I’m going to briefly discuss each wax for candle making and explore how to use them in this post today.
+I’m going to briefly discuss each wax and explore how to use them in this post today.

-Trying different types of candle wax than you are used to using can really change your candle making experience.
-Different types of candle making wax, wicks and dyes can change the finished appearance and burning times of your candles and each one is a little different to work with.
+Trying different types of wax than you are used to using can really change your candle making experience.
+Different types of wax, wicks and dyes can change the finished appearance and burning times of your candles and each one is a little different to work with.

 Some people have a preference for one or two, but you won’t know which waxes you like if you don’t try working with them at some point.
 The best wax for candles is also not that hard to find, I did a quick search at Amazon and found all kinds of candle making wax and I’ve included options for you below.

 Undeniably the most common type of wax used in to make homemade candles today, paraffin wax is a synthetic product that revolutionised the candle making industry.
 It’s extremely versatile, relatively inexpensive and widely available.
 If you walk into any department or grocery store, the candles you find on sale are most likely made from paraffin.